sandsmark/qeh/README.md

 qeh
 ---

-Like feh, but better, faster, more image formats, simpler, more lightweight, animation support, and better UI (there is none).
+Like feh, but better, faster, more image formats, simpler, more lightweight (73kb), animation support, and better UI (there is none).

 ![screenshot](/screenshot.png)